Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Previous responsibilities have included organising courses, teaching and giving lectures to/at:

 International courses - USA American Academy of Ophthalmology, World Glaucoma Congress, European Glaucoma Congress

 British Council Course on Paediatric Ophthalmology and MSc in Preventive Ophthalmology

 National Courses: Chair UK Glaucoma Professionals Course

-Postgraduate centres in the UK: Including Birmingham, Bristol, Cambridge, Dundee, Glasgow, Leeds, Liverpool, Newcastle, Nottingham, North West and South West Thames meetings, Oxford, Sheffield and Southampton.
+Postgraduate centres in the UK: Including Birmingham, Bristol, Cambridge, Dundee, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham, North West and South West Thames meetings, Oxford, Sheffield and Southampton.

 MRCP: UK Courses.